samluyk/PHPLedger/README.md

 This program was created to be a ledger that allows me to store and categorize all the money I make and spend, and save it in a database for logging purposes and visualization.
 It's meant only to run locally.
-It's also my first "real" attempt at a project, git, and good documentation so please go easy on me.
+It's also my first "real" attempt at a project, git, and good documentation.

 ### Requirements:
 - wampserver3.1.9 (on windows) or the following on linux